-Make roasted cauliflower and asparagus with carrots with this easy recipe.
-Combine cauliflower, asparagus, and carrots on one sheet pan for an easy side dish packed with colors and flavors.
+Make roasted cauliflower and asparagus with carrots using this easy recipe.
+Simply combine cauliflower, asparagus, and carrots on one sheet pan for a colorful, flavorful side dish that's quick and easy to prepare.

-This cauliflower and asparagus recipe is gluten-free, vegan, low-carb, vegetarian, paleo, and Whole30 compliant.
+This roasted veggie medley is gluten-free, vegan, low-carb, vegetarian, paleo, and Whole30 compliant.

 Jump to: